 Sex and the City film location tour

 Carrie, Samantha, Miranda and Charlotte,… I’ll bet many of us know them by heart.
 Sex and the City starring Sarah Jessica Parker was a popular HBO show which aired from 1998- 2004, plus it came out with two movies.
-That means a Sex & the City film location tour has a lot of locations to visit around New York, where you can relive scenes from your favorite show.
+The Sex & the City film location tour is a bus tour that takes you to locations around Manhattan, where you can relive scenes from your favorite show.
 Read my review.